HMS Ulysses (R69): Postwar service

 Between 1946 and 1951 Ulysses was held in reserve at Devonport.
 In December 1951 she was commissioned for the Plymouth local flotilla.
 In 1953 she was again reduced to the reserve at Devonport.
 Between 1954 and 1955 she was converted to a Type 15 anti-submarine frigate, at Devonport Dockyard.

 On 18 October 1955 she re-commissioned and formed part of the 6th Frigate Squadron, as part Mediterranean and Home Fleet.
 She also formed part of the Royal Navy's force used during the Suez Operation.
 In 1958 she was part of Operation Grapple, witnessing nuclear tests off Christmas Island.
 On 27 October 1958 she collided with sister ship Undine off Ushant.
 In 1960 she became a training ship as part of the Plymouth local squadron and in December 1960 was placed into the Devonport reserve.

 Decommissioning and disposal

 Ulysses was decommissioned in 1963 and in 1966 was still listed as in reserve.
-She was scrapped at Plymouth in 1970.
+Used as accommodation and office space for standing by build of HMS Danae in 1967, she was scrapped at Plymouth in 1970.